PS-O5/True_Health/README.md

 The motive of 'True Health' is to establish a link between Doctors-Patients to aid them in maximizing benefits on their respective ends.
 What we exactly do is analyse each and every case submitted to us by the registered hospitals/doctors.
 Then after brain-storming, most benefitial outcome is shared with the patient through the hospital/doctor.
 We provide every service for almost all of the insurance companies.

+WHEN DO WE COME INTO ACTION?

+At the time of submitting your request for insurance claim, we will thoroughly analyse your case and would suggest several methodologies which would maximize benefits gained.

 HOW TO JOIN US?

 1. For Hospitals/Doctors to join with us, please mail Truehealth.kop@gmail.com your details with hospital registeration certificate.
 We will assign you a unique Login ID and Password.